ip5490/Inflation-Inequality/README.md

 In this repository:
 - Sector-level consumption data for 5 income quintiles in 21 EU: Consumption by Purpose Data (2020) matched to Data for Final Demand of WIOD (2014) according to NACE classification following Cai, M., & Vandyck, T. (2020).
 Bridging between economy-wide activity and household-level consumption data: Matrices for European countries.
 Data in Brief, 30, 105395.
-- Code (Mathematica) for replicating results and plot (python) from Ipsen, L., & Schulz, J. (2024).
+- Code (Mathematica, run on v.13) for replicating results and plot (python) from Ipsen, L., & Schulz, J. (2024).
 The (Dis-)Equalizing Effects of Production Networks (Berg Working Paper No. 195)

 Kindly reach out to us, in case you find a mistake or irregularity in the data or files provided.
 Thank you!
 Please reference this work or the use of the merged consumption tables as: